Title: Expert from Discovery Channel's 'Shark Week' Discusses Ecology of White Shark at Rochester Museum & Science Center

 Through the presentation, 'JAWS' Revisited: New insights into the ecology of the white shark in the North Atlantic, attendees will learn about the latest technology used to track and study white sharks.
 There is strong evidence that white sharks have expanded their foraging strategies to include active predation on the North Atlantic gray seal off Cape Cod, Mass.
 For the first time, researchers have predictable access to white sharks.
 From 2009-2013, Skomal and the team tagged 39 white sharks off the coast of Cape Cod with coded acoustic transmitters and/or satellite-based tracking tags to examine movements, habitat use, site fidelity, residency and feeding behavior.

 Dr. Skomal has been a senior fisheries biologist with Massachusetts Marine Fisheries since 1987 and currently heads up the Massachusetts Shark Research Program (MSRP).
 He holds a master's degree from the University of Rhode Island and a Ph.D. from Boston University.
 He has written dozens of scientific research papers and has appeared in a number of film and television documentaries, including programs for National Geographic, Discovery Channel, ESPN, and numerous television networks.

-The final lecture in the Science on the Edge series is:
+Upcoming lectures in the Science on the Edge series include:

 The 21st Century Nanotechnology Landscape: Health, Safety, and Nanomedicine Applications